magpylib/magpylib/docs/_pages/docu/docu_magpylib.md

 ## Magnet classes

 All magnets are sources.
-They have the <span style="color: orange">**magnetization**</span> attribute which is of the format $(m_x, m_y, m_z)$ and denotes a homogeneous magnetization/polarization vector in the local object coordinates.
+They have the <span style="color: orange">**magnetization**</span> attribute which is of the format $(m_x, m_y, m_z)$ and denotes a homogeneous magnetization/polarization vector in the local object coordinates in arbitrary units.
 Information how this is related to material properties from data sheets is found in the [Physics and Computation](phys-remanence) section.

 ### Cuboid